jankner/meta-report/report.md

 variables since there is no explicit connection between the variable's binding site and it's uses.
 They are only connected by the name of the variable.
-There is a solution to this, but it requires some type-level programming and is relatively complicated. \TODO{reference}
+There is a solution to this, but it requires some type-level programming and is relatively complicated. [@benton2012strongly]

 But there is a simpler solution to these problems: higher-order abstract syntax (HOAS).
 Using HOAS to add lambda calculus to the typed